American Whiskey PT 3

 The Worlds at War…Again

-Once again, war would have a profound impact upon the Whiskey industry and the Vietnam War saw the young population rebel against their parents, including their tastes in spirits.
-Vodka, Tequila and Beer became the choice of the generation and cocktails became nothing but sweet, fruity, sugar-driven concoctions.
+Once again, war would have a profound impact upon the whiskey industry and the Vietnam War saw the young population rebel against their parents, including their tastes in spirits.
+Vodka, tequila and beer became the choice of a generation and cocktails became nothing but sweet, fruity, sugar driven concoctions.

-Today, American Whiskey is enjoying another golden age.
-Innovation abounds, demand exceeds supply and quality has never been better.
-New distilleries are being built at a rapid pace (including the new Bulleit Distillery in Shelbyville, Kentucky)and old distilleries—such as the legendary Stitzel-Weller—are being dusted off and refurbished.
-Bartenders and drinkers have rediscovered their love of Bourbon, Rye Whiskey and their classic cocktails.
+Today American whiskey is enjoying another golden age.
+Innovation abounds, demand exceeds supply, quality has never been better, new distilleries are being built at a rapid pace (including the new Bulleit Distillery in Shelbyville, Kentucky), old distilleries, such as the legendary Stitzel-Weller, are being dusted off and refurbished and bartenders and drinkers have rediscovered their love for bourbon and rye whiskey and their classic cocktails.

 To catch up on Tim’s earlier installments click below:

 Tim Etherington-Judge is the BULLEIT Bourbon Global Brand Ambassador.
 Follow his adventures on Twitter and Instagram: @gingerbitters